AndreasPilgerstorfer/ExerciseAdvancedFrontendTechniques/README.md

-# Advanced Frontend Techniques Projekt
+# Advanced Frontend Techniques Project

 This project contains various frontend techniques which were learned during the FH lecture advanced frontend techniques.